Public Officials of the Year

 About the Public Officials of the Year Luncheon

-Since 2011, the Master of Public Administration (MPA) program has honored local elected officials, public servants and practitioners who have laid the groundwork for public service in the region at an annual awards luncheon.
-The luncheon proceeds provide student scholarships, making the academic journeys and experiences of graduate candidates in the MPA program a reality.
+Since 2011, the Master of Public Administration program has honored local elected officials, public servants and practitioners who have laid the groundwork for public service in the Houston area at an annual awards luncheon.
+The event proceeds provide student scholarships, making the academic journeys and experiences of graduate candidates at the Hobby School a reality.
+The 2026 Public Officials of the Year Awards is on March 27 at noon at the Hilton University of Houston Conrad Grand Ballroom.
+A networking reception will be held before the luncheon at 11 a.m.

 2025 Highlights